 Hot Property was set up in 1995 by the critically acclaimed award-winning producer Janine Marmot.
-Two films produced by Janine have won a BAFTA, Bodysong, (Simon Pummell), and most recently Kelly + Victor, (Kieran Evans).
+Two films produced by Janine have won a BAFTA, Bodysong, (Simon Pummell), and Kelly + Victor, (Kieran Evans).

 The company specialises in films and transmedia projects where the narrative content is strengthened by a strong visual realisation.

 Films produced by Janine Marmot have won awards at festivals around the world.
 She is a visiting tutor for M.A. students at the London Film School and other Universities and was Director of Film at Skillset from 2007 until March 2009, key in developing Training Strategies for UK Film and responsible for an annual budget of £7million.

 Her feature credits as Producer include Simon Pummell’s IDENTICALS, distributed by Samuel Goldwyn and BAFTA and BIFA winning feature documentary BODYSONG, and SHOCK HEAD SOUL; Michael Whyte’s PRIEST, NO GREATER LOVE and LOOKING FOR LIGHT, INSTITUTE BENJAMENTA by The Brothers Quay; I COULD READ THE SKY by Nichola Bruce; and the multi directed film MADE IN HEAVEN for the rock band QUEEN and the BFI.
 She has also produced documentaries and short drama working with directors including Tom Shankland, Jim Gillespie, Chantal Akerman and Christopher Petit and produced the workshop with Palme d’Or winning director Abbas Kiarostami with Channel Four.